Marioneta92/Blockchain/README.md

 ## Research Questions:
 * How will this syatem varify your credentials?
 * Who will this system Help?
-* What are the privacy measures used for thissystem?
+* What are the privacy measures used for this system?

 ## Sources and Data:
 The sources used: